 Prolonged exposure is a type of Cognitive Behavioral Therapy (CBT) that prepares you to gradually approach memories, emotions, and circumstances that trigger PTSD.
 When you give in to the natural urge to avoid experiences that remind you of your trauma, you reinforce your fear and anxiety.
 PE Therapy for PTSD grants the chance to incrementally face what has been avoided, enabling you to reframe the trauma-related memories as not dangerous.

-We have ex-military counselors at Louis Laves-Webb & Associates that specialize in working with veterans.
+We have ex-military counselors at Louis Laves-Webb, LCSW, LPC-S & Associates that specialize in working with veterans.
 They are driven to provide exceptional PTSD counseling to improve military mental health one patient at a time.
 We also offer marriage counseling for veterans.
 It’s our way of saying thank you to veterans.

 If you are a Veteran experiencing mental health concerns, don’t hesitate to get support from a mental health professional.
-All PTSD treatments include a thorough clinical assessment is included.
+All PTSD treatments include a thorough clinical assessment.
 Contact us today to learn more or schedule your appointment.